ramzikarkoub/Floating-Skype-Plugin---WordPress/CONTRIBUTING.md

 ## Legal

-By contributing to this repository, you agree that:
+By contributing to this repository, you agree that :

 - You are assigning all rights of your contribution to the author.
 - The author has the right to use, modify, or reject the contribution at their sole discretion.